Botanical Survey of India: Publications

 Apart from the Publishing Flora of India series books, states floras, flora of Protected regions and Red Data Book of Indian Plants, BSI have also known for its various annual publications some of them are:

 Plant Discoveries: Plant Discoveries is an annual bilingual publication of Botanical Survey of India, having most authentic information on India's plant wealth.
-As per recent release of Plant Discoveries 2019 by Botanical Survey of India, there is total of 18800 species of angiosperms, 82 species of gymnosperms, 1307 species of pteridophytes, 15447 species of fungi, 7434 species of algae, 2786 species of bryophytes, 2981 species of lichens and 1239 species of microbes in India, which is approximately 8 percent of total recorded plant species in world.
+As per recent release of Plant Discoveries 2019 by Botanical Survey of India, there is a total of 18800 species of angiosperms, 82 species of gymnosperms, 1307 species of pteridophytes, 15447 species of fungi, 7434 species of algae, 2786 species of bryophytes, 2981 species of lichens and 1239 species of microbes in India, which is approximately 8 percent of total recorded plant species in world.
 Since its reorganization, in 1954, BSI officials described 01 new families, 42 new genus and 1719 new species and infra-specific taxon.
 During 2019, total 253 plants has been discovered by scientist of BSI and other institutes.
 Nelumbo is a biannual journal published by the Botanical Survey of India.
 The journal is peer-reviewed and authentic journal of plant taxonomy and plant sciences.
 As per recent NAAS rating 2019 the journal rated 4.17.

 According to the Botanical Survey of India, India is currently having 8000 species of medicinal plants.
-Therefore the ministry of Ayush provides financial support in the form of Subsidies, for the cultivation of various medicinal plants and the species which are required by AYUSH systems and also to take care of other plants which are on the verge of extinction.
+Therefore, the ministry of Ayush provides financial support in the form of Subsidies, for the cultivation of various medicinal plants and the species which are required by AYUSH systems and also to take care of other plants which are on the verge of extinction.